Skip to content

 • Start/stop the orchestrator (x key or !x) and runner counts

-• Footer shows daemon status: RUNNING, STOPPED, STARTING, STOPPING, or RESTARTING
+• Footer shows a segmented AXE badge followed by daemon status: RUNNING, STOPPED, STARTING, STOPPING, or RESTARTING

 The RESTARTING indicator appears when sase ace --restart-axe (-R) is used — the daemon restarts in the background while the TUI starts up normally.